akifislam/Facebook_Marketing_BOT/README.md

-# Facebook Marketing BOT
+# Facebook Page Marketing BOT
-(Documentation will be updated soon.
-This is just copied from the previous one)

-## Behind the Story
+A PyAutoGUI Solution by myself to automate mouse-cursor for Facebook Marketing.
+This app can send a particular message to each of your page-conversation one by one.
+This will help a Facebook page to engage more people by privately messaging them on Facebook Messanger.

+## Use Cases
 Suppose,
-- Mr.A was a single guy from the last 10 years
-- He has knocked over 1000+ girls on Facebook Messanger.
-- Only 25 of them responded and he tried to flirt with all of them.

-Let's say they are Ms. A, Ms. B, Ms. C ... upto Ms.Y.
-- But, Unfortunately, after a few days of flirting, everyone of them cheated on him.
-- Now finally, he has got the love his life (and also his wife) ' Ms. Z '  on his 26th attempt.
-- But he doesn't want his wife to know about his previous conversations.
-- Nowadays, sometimes, his wife checks his messanger.
-So he wants to delete his all the previous conversations from messanger.
-But is it possible to delete all those 1000+ shits manually?
-Probably, a big NO.

-So, here comes the solution, a simple few line python scripts run without requiring any kind of Facebook email, password or authentication.
+- You have a Facebook page like [Campus Catering](https://www.facebook.com/campus.catering)
+- Each day, they sell various kinds of dishes.
+- So they want to send messages to every customer by telling them which food they have that day.
+- It is boring to send one by one manually.

+So, here comes the solution.
 </br>

-Steps to Follow
+## Steps to Follow
-- Open your 'Facebook Messanger for Desktop' App.
+- Open a web browser and go to Meta Business Suite App to Manage Pages.
-- Place the cursor on the first chat of your messanger from where you want to start deleting.
-Suppose, I want to keep my last 50 person's chat.
-So I will place the cursor on 51th person's name.
+- Place the cursor on the first chat of your messanger from where you want to start sending.
-- Run the detect_cursor( ) method detect your mouse cursor position
+- Run the detect_cursor( ) method detect your mouse cursor position if the mouse cursor behave inappropiately.

 It will return something like [230,160] where (x,y) =(230,160)

 ```python
 def detect_cursor():
     time.sleep(6)